 Quality is also measured by conversion rates between phases in the user’s “flow” (user searches –> sees your ad –> clicks (or not) –> How long does he stay in your website?
 Does he leave his details?
 Does he go back again later on to your website through Google?

-Or… after clicking your ad, does the user go back one page to his Google search since your ad wasn’t relevant to his search?
+Or… after clicking your ad, does the user go back one page to the SERP (Search Engine Results Page) since your ad wasn’t relevant to their search?

-Last thing we want to say is – at the bottom line, your goal is to promote your business, create visibility and generate revenue.
+Last but not least – at the bottom line, your goal is to promote your business, create visibility and generate revenue.
 If you don’t know how to run a Google campaign or if you don’t have the time to do it, let the people who know how to do it, do it.